DHS Warns Of 'Heightened Threat Environment' From Domestic Violent Extremists

 The Department of Homeland Security issued a bulletin on Wednesday warning of a continued threat from domestic violent extremists.

-Homeland Security and the FBI issued no such bulletin in advance of the rally in Washington, D.C., on Jan.
-6, despite chatter online that suggested violence could occur that day.
-The bulletin posted on Wednesday says some extremists may be "emboldened" by the attack on the U.S. Capitol.
+Homeland Security and the FBI issued no such bulletin in advance of the Jan.
+6 rally in Washington, D.C., despite chatter online that suggested violence could occur that day.
+The bulletin posted on Wednesday said some extremists may be "emboldened" by the attack on the U.S. Capitol.

-The new bulletin notes that those it calls Domestic Violent Extremists are motivated by a range of issues, "including anger over COVID-19 restrictions, the 2020 election results, and police use of force."
+The new bulletin noted that those it calls domestic violent extremists are motivated by a range of issues, "including anger over COVID-19 restrictions, the 2020 election results, and police use of force."

 Rep. Bennie Thompson, D-Miss., who is chairman of the House Homeland Security Committee, commended DHS for issuing the bulletin.